translate/pootle/docs/features/pootle_fs_statuses.rst

 ``conflict``
   Both the Pootle store and the filesystem file have changed.
-To resolve this conflict use :djadmin:`merge` to merge the two and manage conflict resolution.
-Or if you wish to discard one or the other use :option:`fetch --force <fetch --force>` or :option:`add --force <add --force>` to keep the filesystem version or Pootle version respectively.
+To resolve this conflict use :djadmin:`resolve` to merge the two and manage conflict resolution.
+Or if you wish to discard one or the other use :option:`resolve --overwrite`.

 ``conflict_untracked``
   Conflict can also arise if both the store and file are untracked.
-In this case you can use :djadmin:`merge` to combine the translation and manage conflict resolution for each unit.
-Or to force taking the whole file or store use either :option:`fetch --force <fetch --force>` or :option:`add --force
-  <add --force>` depending on whether you want to keep the filesystem file or
-  the Pootle store.
+In this case you can use :djadmin:`resolve` to combine the translation and manage conflict resolution for each unit.
+Or to force taking the whole file or store use either :option:`resolve --overwrite` and optionally :option:`--pootle-wins <resolve --pootle-wins>` depending on whether you want to keep the filesystem file or the Pootle store.

 ``pootle_untracked``
   A new store has been added in Pootle but does not have any matching file on the filesystem.
-You can use either :djadmin:`add` to create the file on the filesystem and push the translations on the store to it, or alternatively use :djadmin:`rm` to stage the store for removal.
+You can use either :djadmin:`add` to create the file on the filesystem and push the translations on the store to it, or alternatively use :option:`rm --force` to stage the store for removal.

 ``fs_untracked``
   A new file has been added in the filesystem but does not have any matching store in Pootle.
-You can use either :djadmin:`fetch` to pull the file into Pootle or alternatively use :djadmin:`rm` to stage the file for removal.
+You can use either :djadmin:`add` to pull the file into Pootle or alternatively use :option:`rm --force` to stage the file for removal.

 ``pootle_removed``
   A tracked store has been removed.
-Either use :option:`fetch --force
-  <fetch --force>` to restore the filesystem version, or use :djadmin:`rm` to
-  stage for removal from filesystem.
+Either use :option:`add --force` to restore the filesystem version, or use :djadmin:`rm` to stage for removal from filesystem.

 ``fs_removed``
   A tracked file has been removed from the filesystem.
-Either use :option:`add --force <add --force>` to restore the Pootle version, or use :djadmin:`rm` to stage for removal from Pootle.
+Either use :option:`add --force` to restore the Pootle version, or use :djadmin:`rm` to stage for removal from Pootle.